david-a-parry/vcfhacks/readme.md

 __UPDATE__

+16/12/13

+-added sortVcf.pl program
-16/12/13 - fixed issues with splitMultiallelicVariants.pl always printing to STDOUT and missing out final header line.
-Updated location of HMD_human5.rpt reference file for ensemblGeneAnnotator.
+-fixed issues with splitMultiallelicVariants.pl always printing to STDOUT and missing out final header line.
+-Updated location of HMD_human5.rpt reference file for ensemblGeneAnnotator.
 Bio::SeqIO::entrezgene no longer parses all entrez gene asn.1 records correctly for creating the database - bug reported but an acceptable workaround needed so it is recommended to only use existing databases at this time.

 __INSTALLATION__